Danza Kuduro

 "Danza Kuduro" (/es/; Kuduro Dance) is a Spanish/Portuguese song by Puerto Rican recording artist Don Omar and Portuguese–French singer Lucenzo, from Don Omar's collaborative album Meet the Orphans.
 The song is an adaptation of Lucenzo's "Vem Dançar Kuduro", a Portuguese/English one.
 It was released as the lead single from the album on August 15, 2010, through Machete and VI record labels.

 "Danza Kuduro" became a hit in most Latin American countries, and eventually all over Europe.
 The song was number one on the Hot Latin Songs, giving Don Omar his second US Billboard Hot Latin Songs number-one hit and Lucenzo his first.
 A remake of the song is also featured in the 2011 movie Fast Five as an ending song and is on the film's soundtrack album.
 "Danza Kuduro" ended up being the most successful song with a significant number of verses in European Portuguese of the 2010s.
-The track ranked 43 on Rolling Stone's Greatest Latin Pop Songs.
+The track ranked 43 on Rolling Stones Greatest Latin Pop Songs.

 Kuduro is a style of dancing, as well as a musical genre, from Angola.
 Brazilian rapper Daddy Kall and singer Latino released a Brazilian version of the song, "Dança Kuduro", with amended Portuguese lyrics.

 Background

 The song, written and produced by Lucenzo, is mostly sung in Spanish by Don Omar, except for Lucenzo's lone verse in European Portuguese.
 The verse is taken from Lucenzo's previously released song "Vem Dançar Kuduro" (2010), featuring Big Ali.

 Kuduro is a dance style practiced in the southwestern African country of Angola.
 Originally designed to pay tribute to the many disfigured and disabled people within the country due to the deadly civil war that left landmines throughout the region, the dance is meant not only to pay tribute to these handicapped individuals, but also incorporate their erratic and jerky movements into the flow of the moves.
-While Portugal once retained bloody control over its former colony the diasporic spread of the musically inspired dance craze has added to the feel of "world music" taking the concept of Kuduro from Brazil to Beijing.
+While Portugal once retained control over its former colony the diasporic spread of the musically inspired dance craze has added to the feel of "world music" taking the concept of Kuduro from Brazil to Beijing.